 In 2013 Dr Chappell worked with Dr Gregor Tanner at the University of Nottingham to secure a 1.94 million Euro EU FP7 IAPP grant: Mid-to-High Frequency Modelling of Vehicle Noise and Vibration (MHiVec).
 The project started in September 2013 and is a collaboration between Nottingham Trent University, the University of Nottingham, the University of Southampton, inuTech GmbH, CDH AG and Jaguar Land Rover Ltd.

-- Boundary element dynamical energy analysis: a versatile high frequency method for two or three-dimensional problems.
-Chappell DJ, Giani S and Tanner G, J. Comp.
-Phys, 2012, 231, 6181-6191
+Boundary element dynamical energy analysis: a versatile high frequency method for two or three-dimensional problems.
+Chappell DJ, Giani S and Tanner G, Journal of Computational Physics, 2012, 231, 6181-6191

-- Convolution quadrature Galerkin boundary element method for the wave equation with reduced quadrature weight computation.
-Chappell DJ, IMA J. Num.
-Anal., 2011, 31, 640-666
+Convolution quadrature Galerkin boundary element method for the wave equation with reduced quadrature weight computation.
+Chappell DJ, IMA Journal of Numerical Analysis, 2011, 31, 640-666